auth0/docs/articles/connections/passwordless/faq.md

 In a future version of passwordless logins, we’ll be adding support for multifactor step-up authentication as part of the configuration options for passwordless, rather than using rules to implement this security enhancement.

-### Q: Since users can click a link to sign in, how can I prevent a phishing attack in which my user receives a fraudulent email that looks legitimate, but that has a link to a site that tricks them into giving up their credentials?
+### Q: Since users can click a link to log in, how can I prevent a phishing attack in which my user receives a fraudulent email that looks legitimate, but that has a link to a site that tricks them into giving up their credentials?

 **A:** Phishing attacks are all about stealing credentials - i.e. usernames and passwords - through trickery.
 If there are no passwords to steal then ultimately these attacks become much less prevalent.
 Passwordless logins are a big step in that direction!